marceloreyran/ToDo-App/README.md

 # ToDo App
-###  ToDo app with javascript. this todo app also have some features such as clear all button and edit and delete button and you can see all.
+###  ToDo app with Html, Css and Javascript, this is an application to take note of different tasks that can be saved to keep an agenda of the pending tasks that you may have each day.